Harvard College Research Program (HCRP)

 As a benefit and requirement of the award, HCRP recipients complete three written assignments (goal-setting exercise, midterm report, final report).
 The HCRP award and funding may be revoked if these terms are not met.

 HCRP applications are reviewed by faculty, advisors, and URAF staff members.
-Applicants will be notified of funding decisions within approximately three weeks of the application deadline.
+Applicants will be notified of term-time funding decisions within approximately three weeks of the application deadline.
 Preference is given to students with:

 - A demonstrated background or a proven interest in the subject area (i.e. previous coursework or research experience, work experience, extracurricular activities, etc.)